College Major Assessment: How Do College Students Learn Best?

 Choose a college major that works best with your interests, and then plan a rewarding career to follow your college career with the report below:

-Find a fulfilling career that matches with your personality and interests, and develop a College plan for achieving that career with the MBTI Combined report below:
+Find a fulfilling career that matches your personality and interests, and develop a College plan for achieving that career with the MBTI Combined report below:

 -